Dick Allen, fearsome hitter and 7-time All-Star, dies at 78

 Allen was Middleton’s favorite player as a kid.
 He called the abuse Allen received “horrific” and pointed out his accomplishments are even greater considering the racism he endured.

-After seven years in Philadelphia, where he rose to prominence by hammering balls over the Coca-Cola sign atop the grandstand and out of Connie Mack Stadium in batting practice, Allen played a season with the Cardinals and Dodgers.
+After seven years in Philadelphia, Allen played a season each with the Cardinals and Dodgers.

-In 1972, he joined the Chicago White Sox and was the AL MVP.
-He finished his 15-year career with Oakland in 1977.
+In 1972, he joined the White Sox and was an immediate hit in winning the AL MVP.
+Allen led the AL in homers (37), RBIs (113), on-base average and slugging percentage.

+His impact was felt on the diamond and in the stands.
+Chicago finished second in the AL West that year with 87 wins and drew nearly 1.2 million fans; two years earlier, the White Sox were 56-106 and only 495,000 people came out to Comiskey Park to see them.

+“It was one of those things where the fans were kind of down in the dumps,” Bill Melton, his All-Star teammate in Chicago, recalled Monday.
+“Things were bad.
+The economy was bad, everything.”

 Allen wasn’t elected into the Hall of Fame by the Baseball Writers’ Association of America and he fell one vote short in Golden Era Committee voting in 2014.
 The Golden Days Committee and the Early Days Committee did not vote this year because of COVID-19 and instead will meet during the winter of 2021.